About the Engaged Learning Office

 Diversity, Equity, and Inclusivity Statement

-The Office of Professional and Community Engagement is dedicated to amplifying students’ understanding of diversity, equity, and inclusion through participation in engaged learning programs.
+The Engaged Learning Office is dedicated to amplifying students’ understanding of diversity, equity, and inclusion through participation in engaged learning programs.
 We believe that learning through practice is integral for opening minds, increasing empathy, alleviating social justice issues, and affirming humanity amongst all people.

 We seek to prepare students to be respectful and humble representatives of the School and University in the community, where reciprocal trust is valued.
 By engaging students and diverse communities in ethical and sustainable partnerships, we promote opportunities to deepen cultural humility and invoke self-agency through risk-taking and discomfort, ultimately creating change agents in the information profession.